Encilhamento: Background

 Throughout the 19th century the maturation of technological innovations, especially the development of rail transport, gas lighting and steamships, among others, all linked to the process of industrialization, created opportunities for large speculative movements, leading to an acceleration of the flow of capital in the world.

-In spite of the considerable volume of native capital being released with the abolition of the slave trade in 1850 - at the same time when the Baron of Mauá was laying the foundations of the modern banking system in Brazil - decades later at beginning of the Republic, the Brazilian economy was still being held back by, amongst other things, restrictive economic legislation - notably the "Land Law" of 1850 and the "Barriers Act" of 1860, which inhibited the access to land ownership by former slaves and immigrants at a time where agriculture was economically predominant in the country, and curbed for decades the development of Brazilian financial markets, with them having become at that time, a kind of "notary oligopoly" under the control of few families.
+In spite of the considerable volume of native capital being released with the abolition of the slave trade in 1850 - at the same time when the Baron of Mauá was laying the foundations of the modern banking system in Brazil - decades later at beginning of the Republic, the Brazilian economy was still being held back by, amongst other things, restrictive economic legislation - notably the "Land Law" of 1850 and the "Barriers Act" of 1860, which inhibited the access to land ownership by former slaves and immigrants at a time when agriculture was economically predominant in the country, and curbed for decades the development of Brazilian financial markets, with them having become at that time, a kind of "notary oligopoly" under the control of few families.

 Proposed changes in land legislation were one of the reasons why large landowners and former slaveholders supported the establishment of the republic.
 In this political, economic and social environment, under the pretext of promoting the industrialization of the country, occurred the Encilhamento.